raulduran/facebook-twitter-cordova/README.md

-Facebook app for Cordova/Phonegap using plugin appInBrowser
+Facebook and Twitter login and post for Cordova/Phonegap using plugin appInBrowser